tgaspar/linux-fe/docs/workshop/command-line.md

 - `~` - tells us what is the current working directory
 - `$` - tells us we are logged in as a normal user (as opposed to `root`, but more about this later).

+> **Note**: The computer that you are using my display different values for the user and machine name.
+Do no be confused about it, the meaning remains the same.

 We can try typing a command and see what happens:

 ```